gaspetcan/tas-kagit-makas/README.md

 ![RPC](https://media.giphy.com/media/L4CPNW9c23ZgKBT6uV/giphy.gif)

-This project was bootstrapped with Create React App.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Available Scripts
+## Available Scripts

-In the project directory, you can run: npm install
+In the project directory, you can run:

+### npm install

-Runs the app in the development mode.
+Runs the app in the development mode.<br />
-Open http://localhost:3000 to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.
+The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

-Learn More
+## Learn More

-You can learn more in the Create React App documentation.
+You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the React documentation.
+To learn React, check out the [React documentation](https://reactjs.org/).